hughdavenport/wedding.davenport.net.nz/README.md

 ### Children

 Please note that due to limited numbers, we are sadly unable to extend the reception invitation to children, however they are welcome at the ceremony and the BBQ.

+### Gifts

+We have a registry at Briscoes **details go here**.
+If you would like to help cover expenses for the wedding, honeymoon, or house renovations then it would be greatly appreciated.
+Payments can be put into our bank account at 06-0582-0206956-02.